ginTom/PROMISED/README.md

 # PROMISED
-PROMISED: Prediction of Renal Outcome using Multiomics and Integrated Statistical Evaluation of Delayed Graft Function in kidney transplant recipients.
+**PROMISED**: Prediction of Renal Outcome using Multiomics and Integrated Statistical Evaluation of Delayed Graft Function in kidney transplant recipients.

 <div align="left">
 <br/>